 When you pay with a debit card or mobile wallet, you do not have any leverage over the seller as the amount is instantly debited from your account.
 On the other hand, when you pay with a credit card, you have the option to exercise the payment reversal feature.
 You can ask your card issuer to reverse the payment, citing the defective product.

-One of the biggest perks of shopping online is that you can purchase anywhere from the world.
-Today, the majority of ecommerce retailers offer international shipping.
+One of the biggest perks of shopping online is that you can purchase anywhere in the world.
+Today, the majority of eCommerce retailers offer international shipping.
 But, the one catch here is that not all international sellers accept debit cards or internet banking.
-With a credit card, you can shop on any website in the world and get your favourite products delivered right at your doorstep.
+With a credit card, you can shop on any website in the world and get your favourite products delivered right to your doorstep.

-When not to shop with your credit card online?
+When should you NOT shop with your credit card online?

 While using a credit card for online shopping offers several benefits, there are certain scenarios when you should not use one.
 They are: